Chas-Henrik/u08-jobchaser-backend-chas-henrik/README.md

 *Also note that credentials must be enabled when using JWT Cookies.*

-Both the Users & Favorites resource data are validated with Express Validator before accepted, and here follows an example of valid Users & Favorites resource data that can be used for test purposes in Thunder Client:
+Both the Users & Favorites resource data are validated with Express Validator before accepted, and here follows an example of valid Users & Favorites resource data (that can be used for test purposes in Thunder Client):

 **Users resource data**
 ```